Shane Smeltz: Shandong Luneng

 On 12 July 2010, after a stellar season with Gold Coast United, it was announced Smeltz had agreed to terms with Chinese club Shandong Luneng on a two-year contract subject to passing a medical.
 On 17 July 2010, it was announced that Smeltz had "changed his mind about China and decided to return home", just five days into his contract.
 There was some confusion after his decision to return home in regards to which club he was contracted to.

 Shandong Luneng had paid the transfer fee to Gold Coast United, but a Football Federation Australia source confirmed that Gold Coast United had not dispatched Smeltz's International Transfer Clearance form, meaning Smeltz was therefore free to rejoin them without any possibility of an international tug-of-war over his services.

 On 17 July 2010, Gold Coast United owner Clive Palmer publicly stated that he is "hopeful of retaining him for the coming season."

-Gençlerbirliği SK
+Gençlerbirliği

 On 24 August, his overseas career was given a lifeline when he was signed by Turkish Süper Lig club Gençlerbirliği.
 Smeltz made his debut for the club in their 2–1 home win over Istanbul BB.
 Smeltz scored his first goal for the club in the 1–0 home win over Ankaragucu with a 45th-minute penalty.